-Can I ask you?
-Are you are you suggesting that after each appointment, we get the question or get our patients to answer those three questions.
+Can I ask, are you suggesting that after each appointment, we get our patients to answer those three questions?

-Most places where it's tested, it's often tested after the initial beginning of the process. is because it's a good way to see if the patient does feel they're involved.
-And often, it's if it's an a long treatment, it may be done midway through, but it's often done at the end again.
-So you can you can actually compare and benchmark yourself, did you actually improve in your scores?
-Because you learned from the first scorer, he reflected on it, and you improved it as you moved forward during the course of treatment with that particular client.
+Most places where it's tested, it's often tested after the initial beginning of the process, because it's a good way to see if the patient does feel they're involved.
+And often, if it's a long treatment, it may be done midway through, but it's often done at the end again.
+So you can actually compare and benchmark yourself, did you actually improve in your scores?
+Because you learned from the first score, you reflected on it and you improved it as you moved forward during the course of treatment with that particular client?

-Right, okay.
+Right.
 Okay.

-So if I move on to the next one, we basically want to talk about a two for the counter practice from the code which is respect a patient's privacy, dignity and cultural differences and their rights prescribed by law.
-From an osteopath point of view.
-It's a six, you must respect your patient's dignity and modesty.
-So the first thing we want to throw in which also links to the chiropractic quality statement for around risk management, have you risk assess the likelihood of invading someone's privacy in your clinic?
-So thinking about this, are you in Could you be seen if challenged to invade someone's privacy by having someone else in the treatment room with them without gaining therefore consent, we're not going to go in detail into concepts I'm just going to throw something out there for you to think about because consent itself is a whole session on its own.
-But if you're treating children, you need to remember that if you have a Gillick competent child, that you've assessed a skillet competent, you could allow their privacy to be invaded shouldn't but you could and would have allowed their pregnancy to be invaded.
-If you allow a parent or a carer to be in the room at the initial assessment, unless the consent process has been correctly followed.
-And it differs for different ages from eight to down to 13.
+So if I move on to the next one, we basically want to talk about A2 for the chiropractors from the code which is, respect a patient's privacy, dignity and cultural differences and their rights prescribed by law.
+From an osteopathic point of view, it's A6, you must respect your patient's dignity and modesty.
+So the first thing we want to throw in, which also links to the chiropractic quality statement four around risk management, have you risk assessed the likelihood of invading someone's privacy in your clinic?
+So thinking about this, are you and could you be seen, if challenged, to have invaded someone's privacy by having someone else in the treatment room with them without gaining their full consent?
+And we're not going to go in detail into consent, I'm just going to throw something out there for you to think about because consent itself is a whole session on its own.
+But if you're treating children, you need to remember that if you have a Gillick competent child that you've assessed as Gillick competent, you could allow their privacy to be invaded, shouldn't, but you could and would have allowed their privacy to be invaded, if you allow a parent or a carer to be in the room at the initial assessment, unless the consent process has been correctly followed.
+And it differs for different ages from 18 down to 13.

 Can I ask about that?
 Because Gillick competency gives a child the right to accept treatment, but it doesn't give the child the right to refuse treatment as I understood it.
-Yeah, so therefore does it so therefore does that apply in terms of somebody in the room?
-If a parent says no, I want to be in there can the child refuse?
+So therefore, does that apply in terms of somebody in the room?
+If a parent says no, I want to be in there, can the child refuse?

-The child can refuse but if the child if the child refuses on the treatment of subsidising you go to do a treatment plan with it with the child?
-And they say no, I don't want to have that their refusal can be overwritten.
-But if if they're getting it competent, then you need to ask their consent for the carer or parent to be in there with them.
+The child can refuse.
+But if the child refuses on the treatment, supposing you're going to do a treatment plan with the child, and they say, no, I don't want to have that their refusal can be overwritten.
+But if they're Gillick competent, then you need to ask their consent for the carer or parent to be in there with them.

-And that can't be overwritten by the parent?
+And that can't be overridden by the parent?